 The principal contractor shall ensure that his employees and sub-contractor employees are issued with suitable PPE and that PPE is worn at all times and in a correct manner

 Ensure that used PPE is disposed of in an acceptable manner.

-9.11 Training & awareness
+9.11Training & awareness

-The principal contractor shall ensure continuous training and awareness on Covid-19 and measures that can be used to minimise the spread
+The principal contractor shall ensure continuous training and awareness on Covid-19 is effected on site.